evangowan/paleo_sea_level/readme.md

 Usage
 -------------

 In this project, there are a series of scripts and programs to plot published paleo-sea level data and calculated sea level, and create a report that shows the results.
-To run these scripts, it is assumed that you have compiled the Fortran programs in the "Fortran/" directory.
 The scripts require the following:

 - bash shell
 - latex (specifically Xelatex, so non-Latin text can be implemented easier)
-- a fortran compiler (i.e. gfortran)
+- Python 3, with pandas, numpy and pandas\_ods\_reader packages installed
 - [Generic Mapping Tools](https://www.generic-mapping-tools.org/ "GMT"), version 6.3 or later.
 - Perl (used to parse the radiocarbon calibration javascript file from Oxcal)